chapmanb/cloudbiolinux/README.md

 Basically a bare Linux image is configured from another machine, e.g. your local desktop, using ssh and Fabric tools, after launching the image in the Cloud.
-Multiple distributions are supported, including Ubuntu and Debian Linux.
+Multiple distributions are supported, including Ubuntu, Debian Linux and CentOS.

 1. On your local machine, install [Fabric][3]: